nvakhilnair/URL-extraction-from-video/README.md

 ## Video-Url-Extraction
-This can be used to extract url from presentation videos Websites are automatically opened in chrome after the extraction
+This can be used to extract url from presentation videos.
+ And websites are automatically opened in chrome after the extraction

 # Requirements
 Tesseract,